wootfish/eli.sohl.com/drafts/processing-tips.md

 ---
 layout: post
-title: Grab Bag: Processing Tips & Tricks
+title: "Grab Bag: Processing Tips & Tricks"
 ---

 I adore Processing.
 It's so easy to use!
 As someone with a deep aversion to boilerplate, I can tell that the designers of Processing are kindred spirits.
 The more I use it, the more appreciation I gain for the care that they've clearly put into this project.
 The language is terse, expressive, powerful, focused, flexible...
 I could go on.